 Speaking at everything from art galleries to synagogues to banquet halls to private homes, Gregor travels the globe with The Accidental Caregiver, his moving memoir meticulously journaling the last three years of the life of Holocaust refugee Maria Altmann - who was portrayed by Helen Mirren in the movie Woman in Gold.
 The Women's International Zionist Organization has sponsored Gregor's "Love, Maria" events in multiple cities, from Melbourne to Miami to Mexico.
-You're in the right place to learn about the memoir, how to hire him as a speaker for this fascinating story, and meet all the (creative) Humans in His Phone.
+You're in the right place to learn about the memoir and its forthcoming sequel, how to hire him as a speaker for this fascinating story, and meet all the (creative) Humans in His Phone.